KristyNerhaugen/KN-Social-Network-API/README.md

 ## Installation

 ### Access the code via GitHub.
 Fork, clone, or download the code.
-This application only works using
+This application only works using Express.js, MongoDB, and Mongoose ODM.
+Be sure to install all required packages by doing "npm init -y" and "npm install" before trying to run the application.

 ## Usage

-### This application can be used
+### This application is an API that can be used by connecting it to a front end application.
+Users of this application can share thoughts, reactions to friends' thoughts, and create a friend list.
+This application can also be used by starting the server and testing the routes in Insomnia.
+Please see the walk-through video tutorial, found below, for a demonstration.

 ### This video shows the functionality of the application: